"You got to have friends to make that day last long," sings Bette Midler.

 Good friends may help your life last longer, too.

 A recent study followed nearly 1,500 older people for 10 years.
-It found that those who had a large network of friends outlived those with fewer friends by more than 20%.
+It found that those who had a large network of friends were about 22% less likely to die during the 10 years.

 Why?
 Some think good friends keep you from doing things that are bad for you, like smoking and heavy drinking.
 Friends may also ward off depression, boost your self-esteem, and provide support.